Telemarketing scammer at Crimes of Persuasion

 With the hierarchy of leaders and followers already established, the investment becomes merely an extension of our desire to belong and be accepted.

-Beware of the use of names or testimonials from other group members.
 Because scam artists frequently pay out high returns to early investors using money from later arrivals the early investors may be wildly enthusiastic about a scheme that may be set to collapse entirely once you've invested.

 Once an affinity fraud victim realizes that he or she has been scammed, too often the response is not to notify the authorities but instead to try to solve problems within the group.
-This usually just ensures that the fraud continues without anyone reporting it to the authorities until it is too late to recover funds.

 Con artists recognize that the tight-knit structure of many groups makes it less likely that a scam will be detected by regulators and law enforcement officials, and that victims will be more forgiving of one of their own members.